SwarajShelavale/SwarajShelavale/README.md

 ### 📚 Learning and Goals

 Currently, I'm focused on improving my algorithm and data structure skills.
-I aim to contribute to open source projects and continue expanding my knowledge of [Technology/Concept].
+I aim to contribute to open source projects and continue expanding my knowledge of
+Software Development.

 ---